Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Proofs of Theorems in Sec

 In this paper, we are building a theoretical framework that utilizes an equivariant encoder $\Phi: \mathcal{X} \to V$ into linear representation space $V$ satisfying

 together with a decoder $\Psi$.
-In this section, we make a claim regarding what we call "bottleneck principle" that describes the \textit{information filtering} that happens in the optimization of the following loss:
+In this section, we make a claim regarding what we call "Filtering principle" that describes the \textit{information filtering} that happens in the optimization of the following loss: